bruno-maruszczak/bayesian-sensor-fusion/README.md

-# Overview
+## Overview

 The goal is to use Bayesian optimization on factor graphs (implemented in [GTSAM](https://gtsam.org/) C++ library) to localize the robot on a known map.

+Factor graphs are a **declarative model for performing Bayesian inference** particularly fitted for representing sensor fusion solutions.
+In our case **unary factors** represent position measurements and **binary factors** represent displacement (change of position) measurements.
+These measurements along with their covariance (inverse precision) matrix form constraints on possible positions and the result of **inference is the most likely sequence of positions**.

+The measurements extend the factor graph by inserting appropriate factors.
 We use three different Turtlebot3 sensors:
 - Odometry (binary factor)
 - LiDAR (unary factor after reconstructing pose estimate)
 - IMU (binary factor - using preintegration strategy to reduce sample count)

 And 2 localization libraries: AMCL and EKF.

-# Compilling and running
+## Compilling and running

 ### If building GTSAM from source
 Fix linking error (might not be needed depending on GTSAM and Eigen versions)
 ```